mlaursen/react-md/.github/CONTRIBUTING.md

 This is the main build command that will build the modules and commonjs builds for all `@react-md` packages.

-### typecheck-packages

-This will run the `tsc` command to ensure there are no unused variables in all the `@react-md` scoped packages.

-### typecheck-documentation

-This will run the `tsc` command to ensure there are no unused variables in all the documentation.

 ### typecheck

-This script will run both the `typecheck-packages` and `typecheck-documentation` commands which just updates the `tsconfig` definitions to make sure there are no unused variables in typescript files.
+This will run the `tsc` command to ensure there are no unused variables or type errors in all the packages in this repo.

-### lint-scripts
+### lint-ts

-This will run `tslint` on all the scoped `@react-md` packages.
+This will run `eslint` on all the Typescript and Javascript files in the packages in this repo.

 ### lint-styles